Austin DWI Defense Lawyer

 Driving While Intoxicated (DWI) cases in Texas are common.
 They are probably the most litigated cases in our county courts.
 If you have ever had anything to drink and then driven a car, you have put yourself at risk of going to jail for DWI.
-I would estimate that 75% of all misdemeanor cases I take to trial are DWIs.
-Due to their prevalence in our society, a defense lawyer must be fluent in the science, terminology, and techniques related to DWI case.
+Due to their prevalence in our society, a criminal defense lawyer must be fluent in the science, terminology, and techniques related to DWI case.

 The laws in Texas that cover DWI cases are straightforward and follow some standard guidelines.
 A police officer will pull you over due to spotting any suspicious behavior.
 The officer will then be able to check for any evidence of alcohol.
 If they deem that there is evidence enough then you will be tested for inebriation before being arrested.